calvin-pietersen/gossip-mesh/doc/PROTOCOL.md

 other nodes are still alive then they will refute `A`s judgement by increasing their generation and declaring themselves to be `alive`.

+When `A` wants to refute another node calling it suspicious/dead, it must ensure that its generation is later than the generation of the suspicious/dead data.
+For example: if `A` receives a message claiming that it is suspicious at generation `3`, it should increment its generation to `4` before sending any more messages.
+If its generation is already greater than `3` then it can continue to use its current generation.

 <!-- Local Variables: -->
 <!-- eval: (flycheck-mode 1) -->
 <!-- End: -->